El Gato (TV series): Development

 In February 2019, Deadline Hollywood reported that MGM Television is developing a El Gato Negro television series, with Mexican actor Diego Boneta starring and executive producing the series through his production company Three Amigos, and with Joel Novoa as co-executive producer.
 In September 2019, Robert Rodriguez joined the project to direct and executive produce, with the series originally slated for Apple TV+.
 British-born entrepreneur Mark Burnett along with Americans Steve Stark, Kai Dolbashian, Joel Novoa-Schneider and Mexico's Marilú G. Carranza would serve as executive producers of the series.
 The creator of the original comic book, Richard Dominguez, owner of Azteca Productions, granted the rights and permissions for the use of his characters.

 Casting

 Actress Lorenza Izzo joined the cast in May 2024.
 In February 2024, Amazon Prime Video (which owns MGM) greenlit the series, now titled El Gato, to start production in spring 2024.
 On June 11, Sarah Jones and Adriana Barraza joined the cast as Ashley and Alma, respectively.
 On June 20, Eric Lange and Alfonso Dosal joined to the cast.
-On June 28, Angela Sarafyan joins the cast.
+On June 28, Angela Sarafyan joined the cast.